mattdesl/mp4-h264/README.md

 - `temporalDenoise` (default false) - use temporal noise supression
 - `sequential` (default false) - set to true if you want MP4 file to be written to sequentially (with no seeking backwards), see [here](https://github.com/lieff/minimp4#muxing)
 - `fragmentation` (default false) - set to true if you want MP4 file to support HLS streaming playback of the file, see [here](https://github.com/lieff/minimp4#muxing)
+- `hevc` (default false) - if true, sets the MP4 muxer to expect HEVC (H.265) input instead of H264, this is only useful for muxing your own H265 data

 #### `encoder.encodeRGB(pixels)`